ERICUdL/ISTEX_MentalRotation/README.md

 ## Repeatability code for SSbE paper of SERecSys Workshop of ICDM:

- - To start, you would need to generate the dataset using the script inside IstexDataDownload_Treatment folder
+ - To start, you would need to generate the dataset using the script inside IstexDataDownload_Treatment folder (you may also dowload it from: ``https://drive.google.com/drive/folders/1i1I3fi6Qgdz-A4hI8_MkjZCg-EPieTi_?usp=sharing``)

  - The main file to start with is bow_svd.py.
 It will transform the whole corpus into its semantic features representation.